Life insurance is a financial safety net for your partner, your kids, your life...Read more

 If an illness or injury prevents you from working, your income stream is no longer streaming…it is at a full stop.
 This can put you at risk of being unable to pay your bills, such as mortgage payments, car payments, credit card payments, groceries, and so on.

 This is where disability income insurance comes in.
-Various forms of disability insurance are designed to help financially bridge the gap until you can work again.
+What is disability insurance, you might ask?
+Various forms of disability insurance, including Haven Disability, are designed to help bridge the gap financially until you can work again.

 Short-term versus long-term disability insurance

 To understand short-term disability insurance, you may need to look at how it compares to long-term disability insurance.
 Long-term disability income insurance is out there as well but serves a completely different purpose.
 Specifically, the primary differences between long-term and short-term disability insurance are coverage length and coverage amount.